u16052642/thrive_erp_documentation/documentation-16.0/content/applications/finance/accounting/get_started.rst

 Get started
 ===========

-When you first open your Odoo Accounting app, the *Accounting Overview* page welcomes you with a step-by-step onboarding banner, a wizard that helps you get started.
+When you first open your Thrive Bureau ERP Accounting app, the *Accounting Overview* page welcomes you with a step-by-step onboarding banner, a wizard that helps you get started.
 This onboarding banner is displayed until you choose to close it.